The Ceremony for Wishing Bodhichitta, Together with Advice

-(17) Yet should anyone press his or her palms together and direct his or her mind toward bodhichitta, his or her offering would be more specially noble; it would have no end.”
+(17) Yet should anyone press his or her palms together and direct his or her mind toward bodhichitta, his or her offering would be more especially noble; it would have no end.”

-When we are working with bodhichitta, we’re thinking to achieve enlightenment, and enlightenment is something in which our minds and our hearts are going to be open as broadly as is all of space and we’re going to think to benefit everybody throughout all of space.
-That is really quite extraordinary that we’re thinking on such an unbelievable scope; and obviously the positive force from thinking on such a large scope likewise is going to be as enormous.
+When we are working with bodhichitta, we’re thinking to achieve enlightenment, and enlightenment is something in which our minds and hearts are going to be open as broadly as is all of space; we’re going to think to benefit everybody throughout all of space.
+That is really quite extraordinary that we’re thinking on such an unbelievable scope; obviously, the positive force from thinking on such a large scope, likewise, is going to be as enormous.

-If you think about that, to take that seriously, even if we’re not thinking in terms of past and future lives, to really be sincere about, “I’m going to try to liberate and bring to enlightenment every insect in the world, every cockroach, every mosquito, and so on” and to really be sincere about that, that’s extraordinary, isn’t it?
-Unbelievable.
-That one could actually be totally serious about that and actually feel that, that somebody could really be like that and not only that somebody could be like that, but that “I can be like that.”
+If we think about that, to take that seriously, even if we’re not thinking in terms of past and future lives, to really be sincere about, “I’m going to try to liberate and bring to enlightenment every insect in the world, every cockroach, every mosquito, and so on,” that’s extraordinary, isn’t it?
+It’s unbelievable that one could actually be totally serious about that and actually feel that, that somebody could really be like that, and not only that somebody could be like that, but that “I can be like that.”

 Of course, to reach that state we have to work in stages.
-Very often people say, “Oh yes, I want to benefit all sentient beings.”
-But you’re not really taking seriously all sentient beings in this statement; so it’s almost meaningless, it’s jargon.
-We need to work on a small scale first: think in terms of ourselves, people that we know, friends, neutral people, people we don’t like, and extend it to everybody in our city, our country, this planet, and different life forms, other planets.
+Very often, people say, “Oh yes, I want to benefit all sentient beings.”
+However, we’re not really taking seriously all sentient beings in this statement, so it’s almost meaningless; it’s jargon.
+We need to work on a small scale first: think in terms of ourselves, people that we know, friends, neutral people, people we don’t like, and extend it to everybody in our city, our country, this planet, different life forms and other planets.

-You work gradually in steps.
-You can’t just go instantly, “all sentient beings” and have that really be meaningful on an emotional level.
-Somebody who’s saying that they’re working for all beings, but there’s no time for their family or no time for their friends, then what is the meaning of working for all beings?
+We work gradually in steps.
+We can’t just go instantly, “all sentient beings,” and have that really be meaningful on an emotional level.
+Somebody who’s saying that they’re working for all beings, but there’s no time for their family or their friends, then what is the meaning of working for all beings?

-As the second two verses say, developing this bodhichitta attitude, this bodhichitta mind is far more positive force then making offerings to all the Buddhas.
+As the second two verses say, developing this bodhichitta attitude, this bodhichitta mind, is generating far more positive force than making offerings to all the Buddhas.
 Buddhas don’t need offerings of gems and so on; what are they going to do with money?
-That’s not what a Buddha needs in order to be able to benefit others.
-I mean, of course, if they’re great beings who are working to help others, then obviously they do need some sort of financial help and so making offerings for great projects of service to others, of course this is beneficial.
-But actual Buddhas in Buddha-fields, that’s something else.
+That’s not what a Buddha needs to be able to benefit others.
+I mean, of course, if they’re great beings who are working to help others, obviously, they do need some sort of financial help and so making offerings for great projects of service to others, of course, is beneficial.
+However, actual Buddhas in Buddha-fields, that’s something else.